Andre601/mkdocs-materialx/docs/browser-support.md

 ## Supported browsers

-The following table lists all browsers for which Material for MkDocs offers full support, so it can be assumed that all features work without degradation.
+The following table lists all browsers for which MaterialX for MkDocs offers full support, so it can be assumed that all features work without degradation.
 If you find that something doesn't look right in a browser which is in the supported version range, please [open an issue]: